idleberg/Bootstrap-Listr/README.md

 ### Options

-You can configure some of the settings in the header of the script file.
-Currently, these includ the following:
+You can configure a number of settings in the header of the script file:

 * Optional columns for size, modified date, permissions
 * Document icons